koder77/l1vm/README.md

 Without them this L1VM project would not be possible!
 Thank you! <br>
 ----------------------- <br>

-<h2>macOS experimental build</h2>
-Just read the file "macos-readme.md".
-Together with Floh I try to make build scripts for macOS.
-This is a WIP and not finished yet.
-We got zerobuild to compile on macOS.
-And we try to continue this work.
-If you are a macOS user and want to help us then contact me please.

 <h2>New: l1pre - the preprocessor</h2>
 The new "l1pre" preprocessor can be used to define macros and include files.